ak4win/hyperparameter-optimization/README.md

 ## run an experiment

-set the variables you want at the [optimization.py](https://github.com/ak4win/hyperparameter-optimization/blob/master/optimization.py) file and run the experiment by entering by runing optimization.py with the command python optimization.py
+set the variables you want at the [optimization.py](https://github.com/ak4win/hyperparameter-optimization/blob/master/optimization.py) and start the experiment by running the optimization.py file with the command python optimization.py